Skip to main content

 Is this a problem with all AI platforms or just ChatGPT?

-Every AI platform handles location differently, but the problem exists across all of them to varying degrees.
+Every AI platform handles location differently, but the problem exists across all of them.
 Google Gemini is the most location-aware because of its Maps integration.
-ChatGPT and Claude struggle the most with location precision.
-Perplexity falls somewhere in between, pulling live results but still favoring businesses with stronger web authority.
-The safest approach is to optimize for all platforms simultaneously rather than targeting just one.
+ChatGPT and Claude struggle the most with geographic precision.
+Perplexity falls in between, pulling live results but still favoring stronger web authority.
+The reliable approach is to optimize for all platforms at once rather than targeting a single engine.